IvannBergman/Coffee-Shop-Sales-Analysis/README.md

    *A:*
    ![image](https://github.com/user-attachments/assets/18214214-4b3b-4503-b235-355d236be102)

-   Yes, recommendations is based off the dimensions (coffee/no coffee & milk/no milk) of a customer's frequent product purchases and recommends the most popular product fitting the same dimensions and time of purchase.
+   Yes, recommendations is based off the dimensions of a customer's frequent product purchases and recommends the most popular product fitting the same dimensions and time of purchase.

- ### Conclusion
-  The performance of the coffee shop exceeds target regularly and with a loyal customer base which has consistent purchasing habits, and are unaffected by the change in product price, ensures an upwards growth trajectory.